 Ukes of the Pines

-If you are interested in joining, contact Pat Brothen at [email protected] or 268-9113.
-There is no cost involved.
+If you are interested in learning, contact Pat Brothen at 268-9113 or email me at [email protected].

 LOP Voice on Facebook

 Come join us on LOP Voice; a Facebook group created by Lake of the Pine members for LOP homeowners and renters to discuss their community.
 This group is not for complaining.
 It is a format where we can bring awareness, make suggestions, and implement positive changes within our community.
 LOP Voice is also Jan Kucharski Cantwell’s priority source of alerting LOP neighbors about local incidents such as fires, accidents, traffic, weather, and our Neighbor watch program.

 Log into Facebook, search for “LOP Voice” and ask to join.
 We look forward to seeing you on LOP Voice.

 Water Ski Club